-A postgraduate or masters course in the UK follows the successful completion of an undergraduate degree, generally lasting for just one year compared to two-year Masters programmes found elsewhere in the world.
-This means students can save time, money and begin their career much quicker with a highly regarded UK postgraduate degree.
+A postgraduate or master's course in the UK follows the successful completion of an undergraduate degree, generally lasting for just one year compared to two-year master's programmes found elsewhere in the world.
+This means students can save time and money and begin their careers much quicker with a highly regarded UK postgraduate degree.

-There are four main types of taught programme, Master of Arts (MA), Master of Science (MSc), Master of Business Administration (MBA) and Master of Engineering (MEng), with each lasting 1-2 years full-time.
+There are four main types of taught programmes: Master of Arts (MA), Master of Science (MSc), Master of Business Administration (MBA) and Master of Engineering (MEng), with each lasting 1-2 years full-time.

 On a taught programme, students are expected to attend weekly seminars, tutorials and lectures, much like an undergraduate degree, and assessment can be via exam, dissertation or project.

-Other types of Research degree include the Master of Science (MSc), Master of Philosophy (MPhil) and Master of Research (MRes).
-These degrees are similar to a PhD, but not as academically demanding with papers being much shorter.
+Other types of research degrees include the Master of Science (MSc), Master of Philosophy (MPhil) and Master of Research (MRes).
+These degrees are similar to a PhD but not as academically demanding, with papers being much shorter.

-The average cost of a postgraduate and Masters degree in the UK for an international student is £12,400.
-Tuition fees at postgraduate level vary on the type of Masters you wish to study, which part of the UK you wish to live, and what university you attend.
+The average cost of a postgraduate and master's degree in the UK for an international student is £12,400.
+Tuition fees at the postgraduate level vary on the type of master's you wish to study, which part of the UK you wish to live in, and what university you attend.